vikas8852/InBotiq_Assignment/README.md

 To see exact scripts available, open package.json.

 ## Environment variables
- the project uses environment variables, create a .env file in the project root and add keys there.
+ - the project uses environment variables, create a .env file in the project root and add keys there.
 Example:

-REACT_APP_API_URL=https://api.example.com
+- REACT_APP_API_URL=https://api.example.com
-PORT=3000
+- PORT=3000

-Do not commit secrets or credentials.
-Add .env to .gitignore. npm run lint npm run format
+- Do not commit secrets or credentials.
+Add .env to .gitignore.

 Follow the repository's coding style and TypeScript configuration.